florenttaralle/YAVAT/readme.md

 This project is yet another attempt to propose a video annotation tool.
 It focusses on simple time events only; not boxes, segmentation, ...
-At the moment, the application covers `Range Events` and `Ponctual Events`.
-Both can be attached a string label.
+An event is defined by a start a stop and optionaly a string label.
+Start and stop of events can only be on an exact frame timestamp.
+An event can be ponctual: one-frame wide.

 Implementation in Python3.
 It uses PyQt6 and ffmpeg (for video stream information).

 ## TODO

+- P0 : high priority
     - Implement annotations Export/Import using JSON.
-- Implement better visuals for Events.
+    - Implement security popup for deleting timelines
+    - Implement timeline name edition (popup, button, dblclick)
+    - Implement event label edition (popup, button, dblclick)
     - Implement load video/annotation from GUI.
+- P2 : low priority
+    - Implement TimeSeries

 ## Installation